citp/privacy-policy-historical/c/ce/ceb/cebupacificair.com.md

 ### Information Collection

+Existing immigration, customs, aviation and security laws, rules and regulations of countries where Cebu operates may require collection of personally identifiable information.

 Cebu Pacific collects personally identifiable information when you register for a Cebu Pacific account, when you use certain Cebu Pacific products or services, when you register for Seat Sale Alerts, and when you enter promotions, surveys, contests, competitions or marketing research efforts initiated by Cebu Pacific.

 When you register with Cebu Pacific, you provide us your name, email address, birth date, gender, postcode, occupation, industry, and personal interests.
 Cebu Pacific will carry out an electronic check to confirm your identity, but may also ask you to provide additional identification, for example if the electronic check is unable to confirm your identity.
+Cebu Pacific may not be able to provide the products and services to you if do not give Cebu Pacific the above information.
 Cebu Pacific will not allow any person below eighteen years old to register for a Cebu Pacific account.

 The foregoing notwithstanding, Cebu Pacific has no control over the information you will provide to us and makes no representation as to its accuracy and veracity.
 We have no means to determine whether or not the information provided to us is complete, accurate, and/or authentic or if you have the legal capacity to transact business with us.
-If the information is provided for by a minor or one who is not legally capable of entering into contractual transactions without parental or guardian consent, the parent or guardian is responsible for correcting any information given or for informing us that the information should be disregarded or deleted.
-Cebu Pacific shall not be liable for any loss, damage or injury whether direct, indirect or consequential, incidental, punitive, exemplary or any other loss, damage or injury arising out of or in connection with the inaccuracies, incompleteness, falsity or errors in the information you provide or by minors or persons who are not legally capable of entering into contractual transactions.
+If the information is provided about a minor or one who is not legally capable of entering into contractual transactions without parental or guardian consent, the parent or guardian is responsible for correcting any information given or for informing us that the information should be disregarded or deleted.
+To the extent permitted by law, Cebu Pacific shall not be liable for any loss, damage or injury whether direct, indirect or consequential, incidental, punitive, exemplary or any other loss, damage or injury arising out of or in connection with the inaccuracies, incompleteness, falsity or errors in the information you provide or by minors or persons who are not legally capable of entering into contractual transactions.

 ### Cookies and Web Beacons